-Who should consider an electric netting kit?
+Who should consider an electric fence starter kit?

 Those whose plans involve longer fences (either permanent or semi-permanent) should bypass the kit option and instead buy the individual parts and pieces—because the items needed are likely to vary considerably.

-A kit includes support posts necessary for corners and curves.
+A netting kit includes support posts necessary for corners and curves.
 Beyond that netting is a complete fence on its own—lacking only a suitable fence energizer.

 Note: Do not use an energizer that is labeled high impedance, continuous current, weed burner or weed chopper.
 We recommend only low or wide impedance energizers.

 Continuous current (high impedance) energizers have a pulse type that is long (in time) but low in energy.
 Low impedance have pulses that are very short (in time) but higher in energy.
 The long duration continuous current pulses create a spark that is also long in duration—long enough for it to set fire to grass/weeds/leaves/needles that might touch the fence.
 In our opinion they should never be used on any fence for this reason.
 They must not be used on electroplastic fences (can melt the plastic).
 Low impedance pulses are so short (3/10,000 of a second maximum) in time that heat build up is less likely.

 What is electric netting?